South Ashford Medics - Merger Information

 - We will undertake a comprehensive review of how the appointments system works.
 We offer a book on the day triage service whereby a clinician will call you back and assess your needs.
 In addition to this, some further appointments can be booked online, via telephone or in person.
 As we do now, we will be offering early morning appointments, late afternoon surgeries and participating in the Ashford Improved Access Scheme which offers evening and weekend appointments.

 - There will be no changes to Dr Borhanzahi and his clinical team at the practice.
-We are pleased to inform you of the addition of a Paramedic Practitioner, a Clinical Pharmacist and an additional Practice Nurse who will be joining the team in early 2019.
+We are pleased to inform you of the addition of a Clinical Pharmacist and an additional Practice Nurse who will be joining the team in early 2019.
 The clinical team will also be enhanced by Dr A Naky, Dr N Kumta, Dr J Wong, Dr R Hodgkiss, Dr I Varghese, Dr L Ponraja, Dr G Mahapatro, Dr A Thomas, Dr S Harper, Dr R Mahadevaiah and Dr R Fitch.

 - What services can I expect?